NotDhruvK/ezPay/README.md

 ## Benefits and Drawbacks

 Benefits:
-The primary benefit of using EzPay is that it makes it easy for users to split payments among a group of people.
+The primary benefit of using ezPay is that it makes it easy for users to split payments among a group of people.
 This eliminates the need for manual calculations and makes it much easier to keep track of who has paid and who still owes money.
 Additionally, the ability to store payment information, track payments, and generate reports makes it much easier to manage finances.

 Drawbacks:
-There are a few drawbacks to using EzPay.
+There are a few drawbacks to using ezPay.
 One of the main drawbacks is that if the application does not support multiple currencies, it may be difficult for users to pay for goods and services in different currencies.